rslim087a/Java-Workbooks-Challenges/12. Arrays (Challenge)/Part 3.md

  */
 ```

-`checkRows():` will check every row for a straight X or straight O:
-    - The outer loop must run through each row while the inner loop runs through every character in that row.
-    - In each row, add 1 to count if there's an X. Subtract 1 if there's an O.
+`checkRows():` will check every row for a straight X or straight O. The outer loop must run through each row while the inner loop runs through every character in that row.
+In each row, add 1 to count if there's an X. Subtract 1 if there's an O.

 ![](https://img-c.udemycdn.com/redactor/raw/article_lecture/2025-01-04_01-22-49-97903ae06515871fe2600946097853a9.gif)